great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/cloud/checkpoints/manage_checkpoints.md

     import great_expectations as gx
     context = gx.get_context()
     ```
-2. Run the following Python code to retrieve the Checkpoint:

-    ```python title="Jupyter Notebook"
-    retrieved_checkpoint = context.get_checkpoint(name="<checkpoint_name>")
-    ```
+2. In GX Cloud, click **Checkpoints**.

+3. Click **Edit Checkpoint** in the **Checkpoints** list for the Checkpoint you want to edit.

+4. Copy the code snippet and then close the **Edit checkpoint** dialog.

-3. Edit the Checkpoint configuration.
+5. Paste the the code snippet into Jupyter Notebook and then edit the Checkpoint configuration.

-4. Run the following code to update the Checkpoint configuration:
+6. Run the following code to update the Checkpoint configuration:

     ```python title="Jupyter Notebook"
     checkpoint = context.add_or_update_checkpoint(**checkpoint_config)